yaswanthkumarch/observability-prometheus-grafana/README.md

 http://localhost:3000
 ```

-You should see the React client with an animated banner welcoming you to **DevOps Shack** and be able to interact with the user management features.
+You should see the React client with an animated banner welcoming you to screen  and be able to interact with the user management features.

 ---